-The Kimmels believe grandparents can be most helpful when they operate from a perspective that gives their children the freedom to:
+The Kimmels believe grandparents can be most helpful when they give their children the freedom to:

 - Be different.
 Just because your kids don’t parent exactly the same way you did does not mean they are doing it wrong.
 Give them the freedom to be goofy, quirky or weird.

 - Be vulnerable.
-Be intentional about making your relationship one that allows them to let their guard down, knowing that their moments of weakness and insecurity about being parents won’t be used against them in the future.
+Be intentional about making your relationship one that allows them to let their guard down.
+Be sure they know their moments of weakness and insecurity about being parents won’t be used against them.